Skripal suspects say were in UK as tourists, deny murder attempt - AFP

 "We're afraid of going out, we fear for ourselves, our lives and lives of our loved ones," Boshirov said.
 "We are tired."

-When RT editor Margarita Simonyan asked the pair why they travelled together, implying they might be a gay couple, the men said their private lives were off limits to the media.
+When RT editor Margarita Simonyan asked the pair what they had in common and why they travelled together, implying they might be a gay couple, the men said their private lives were off limits to the media.

 "This is not an interrogation," Boshirov said.